 For those divers not so fortunate to find gold underwater, they were happily visited by one of Hawai'i Island's resident monk seals.
 One of only 1400 animals in a highly endangered population, she made sure to inspect ODA's work to deem the reef safe.

 After everyone came up, they all agreed, "This site is spotless, and we can move onto somewhere else!"

 After an incredible first dive, and a newly cleaned dive site, these divers needed something new.
-There's been some newly installed buoys attached to the reef just around the south side of Keahole point, so I recruited a volunteer to survey the area on the surface interval (break from diving) with our ODA DPVs (Diver Propulsion Behicles).
+There's been some newly installed buoys attached to the reef just around the south side of Keahole Point, so I recruited a volunteer to survey the area on the surface interval (break from diving) with our ODA DPVs (Diver Propulsion Vehicles).

 Divers got right to work filling their bags with line and lead.
 Several of the dive teams made three separate trips up to the boat to unload their bags!
 Great job, team!

 All 18 divers on board agreed, “we need to go back there!”